rharnastaeu/rharnastaeu.github.io/README.md

 ### Navigation Module (`navigation.js`)

 **Purpose:**
-Manages the website's navigation by handling mobile menu toggling, smooth scrolling between sections, and dynamically highlighting the active navigation link.
+Manages mobile menu toggling, smooth scrolling between sections, and dynamic highlighting of the active navigation link.

-**Key Functions & Logic:**
+**Key Functions:**

-- **`initNavigation()`**
+- **initNavigation():**
-  - Toggles the mobile menu when the hamburger button is clicked.
+  Toggles the mobile menu on hamburger click, closes it when clicking outside, and enables smooth scrolling (adjusted for the fixed navbar).
-  - Adds a global click listener to close the menu when clicking outside.
-  - Handles smooth scrolling when a navigation link is clicked and adjusts for the fixed navbar height.

-- **`updateActiveNavOnScroll()`**
+- **updateActiveNavOnScroll():**
-  - Monitors the scroll position to determine which section is in view.
+  Monitors the scroll position to identify the current section and highlights the corresponding nav link.
-  - Highlights the corresponding navigation link accordingly.

 **Code Excerpt:**
 ```javascript